TechnicJelle/CMGT_GraduationReport/report.typ

 - *Flexible:* How easy it is to change a program to do something else, or to add new features to it.
 - *Parallel:* The process of doing multiple things at the same time, in parallel.
 - *Retro:* Something that is old and outdated.
 Usually not used anymore, outside of specific communities.
+- *Thread:* Sequence of instructions that can be executed independently of other threads.
+Threads can run in parallel on a multi-core CPU.
 - *Multi-threading:* Specific way to run things in parallel, by using multiple threads on the CPU.
 - *Boilerplate:* Code that is needed to set up something, but does not actually do anything on its own.
 - *Abstraction:* Process of making something more general, by removing some details that are not relevant for the current context.